jonasehrlich/debug-tree/README.md

 This will serve the application on port 8000.
 See `cargo run -- serve --help` for more command line flags.

+## API

+### API documentation

+The API documentation is served through the same server using [RapiDoc](https://rapidocweb.com/).
+It can be accessed on the */api-docs* path.

-## Dump the OpenAPI schema
+### Dump the OpenAPI schema

-To dump the OpenAPI schema run
+To dump the OpenAPI schema to JSON run

 ```sh
 cargo run --bin dump-openapi-schema